 Example of Severe Dark Spots/ Mask of Pregnancy

-What to Use to Get Rid of the Mask of Pregnancy?
+What Can You Use to Get Rid of the Mask of Pregnancy?

 I started my search when my daughter was about three months old.
 I needed to find something that was safe for breastfeeding.
 I found a few, but I also found some for after breastfeeding was done.

-- Lemon juice - I started out with a lemon.
-I cut it into 8 sections and each morning and night I would rub all over my face.
+- Lemon juice: I started out with a lemon.
+I cut it into eight sections, and each morning and night I would rub it all over my face.
 After about a month I saw some minor improvement.
 I'm sure if I would have stayed at it longer I would have gotten better results.
 I am an impatient person though.
-I went back to the Internet and started my search over again.
+I went back to the internet and started my search over again.

-- Mixture of onion and apple cider vinegar Yeah I know that sounds horrible, but what was I to do, look like I had a mustache or use something that was very stinky in hopes of a solution?
-I find this worked a little better than the lemon did.
-I soaked onion wedges in a jar of all natural apple cider vinegar overnight.
-I then used a wedge in the morning and at night to wipe my face down with.
-I saw improvement in 8 days and was very excited.
-I stayed at it for a coupe months with great improvement.
-Even though I still had a bit of a mustache I stopped doing this after a couple of months.
+- Mixture of onion and apple cider vinegar: Yeah I know that sounds horrible, but what was I to do, look like I had a mustache or use something that was very stinky in hopes of a solution?
+I found this worked a little better than the lemon did.
+I soaked onion wedges in a jar of all-natural apple cider vinegar overnight.
+I then used a wedge in the morning and at night to wipe my face down.
+I saw improvement in eight days and was very excited.
+I stayed at it for a couple of months with great improvement.
+Even though I still had a bit of a mustache, I stopped doing this after a couple of months.
 I will admit I am horrible at sticking to doing the same thing over and over.
 I also had hopes of it fading out as winter was approaching.

 - Glycolic peel - A friend of mine who does this type thing for a living made this suggestion.
-So I did my research.
-I went on ebay and made my purchase.
+So I did my research and went on eBay and made my purchase.
 I bought a starting percent of 20.
 Some say you can go as high as 30% the first time, but I wasn't taking any chances since I was doing this at home.
 I did a test spot first right below my jawline.
 I waited 4 days and showed no bad signs.
 So on day five I rolled my glycolic acid on my entire face and let it sit for one minute.
 I then washed it off with cold water.
-There was some tingling or a very mild burn but not enough to not do it again.
-With week one I used nothing on my face in between except water.
+There was some tingling or a very mild burn but not enough to discourage me.
+During week one, I used nothing on my face in between except water.
 I was too scared to put anything else on my face.
-On week two I read about using vinegar as a toner before the chemical peel.
-So on week two I washed my face with vinegar, waited for my face to dry, then applied the 20% chemical peel for 2 minutes.
+During week two, I read about using vinegar as a toner before the chemical peel.
+So I washed my face with vinegar, waited for my face to dry, then applied the 20% chemical peel for two minutes.

-I am at week 5 of this process now and think I will soon get to stop.
-My dark spots above my mouth is almost completely gone!
-My dark spots that were on my cheeks and nose are gone completely!
-I use vinegar nightly to wash my face.
-I use Avon Anew reversalist daytime cream in the mornings except the day of and after a chemical peel.
+I am at week five of this process now and think I will soon get to stop.
+The dark spots above my mouth are almost completely gone!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.